Sujz13/PTSF/README.md

 The dataset and data preprocessing code for PTSF are sourced from https://github.com/RUCAIBox/RecBole.
-We are very grateful to the contributors. ptsf.py is the model file of PTSF.
+We are very grateful to the contributors.

+ptsf.py is the main model file of PTSF.